 If you're looking for live classical music, Prague's churches and palaces offer evening concerts throughout the week and on the weekends.
 Jazz or other live music can also be easily found.

-During one of the city's music festivals, like the annual Prague Spring International Music Festival in the late spring/early summer, its schedule is packed with performances, so check what's on in Prague before you go.
+During one of the city's music festivals, like the annual Prague Spring International Music Festival in the late spring/early summer, its schedule is packed with performances.

 If you want to get out of the city, take a day trip to one of the many locations that are easily accessible by train in a few hours.